GsDevKit/GsDevKit_home/docs/howToContribute.md

 In order to contribute code to GsDevKit_home, you first must:
       * have a github account.
 You can create a free account here: [join github][2].
       * have github ssh credentials set up; create an [SSH keypair][5].
 With an SSH keypair, you are not prompted for a username and password, so git interactions are simplified.
 You can also use [SSH agent forwarding][6] to use your local SSH keys for server installations.

 Assuming you have installed GsDevKit_home, under the installation you have a local clone.
-Local clones are under /shared/repos/<project>.
+Local clones are under `/shared/repos/<project>`.
+For example, `$GS_HOME/shared/repos/glass`.

-For example, $GS_HOME/shared/repos/glass.
-The following examples use glass, but you can contribute to any of the projects using this process.
+The following examples use the `glass` project, but you can contribute to any of the projects using this process.

 ---
 *ON GITHUB WEBSITE*